RakeshRapalli6/4883-Software-Tools/Assignments/A07/README.md

 The syntax that i have used in my code to return the url is this snippet provided in the assignment folder. base_url = "https://wunderground.com/history"
-# build the url to scrape weather from
-url = f"{base_url}/{filter}/{airport}/{year}-{month}-{day}"
+Build the url to scrape weather from url = f"{base_url}/{filter}/{airport}/{year}-{month}-{day}"

 Requirements: